Rapptz/discord.py/docs/ext/commands/commands.rst

 .. warning::

-    The usage of :class:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.
+    The usage of :class:`~ext.commands.Greedy` and :obj:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.

-    For example, a signature expecting a :data:`typing.Optional` of a :class:`discord.Member` followed by a :class:`int` could catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
+    For example, a signature expecting a :obj:`typing.Optional` of a :class:`discord.Member` followed by a :class:`int` could catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
 You should take care to not introduce unintended parsing ambiguities in your code.
 One technique would be to clamp down the expected syntaxes allowed through custom converters or reordering the parameters to minimise clashes.

-    To help aid with some parsing ambiguities, :class:`str`, ``None``, :data:`typing.Optional` and :class:`~ext.commands.Greedy` are forbidden as parameters for the :class:`~ext.commands.Greedy` converter.
+    To help aid with some parsing ambiguities, :class:`str`, ``None``, :obj:`typing.Optional` and :class:`~ext.commands.Greedy` are forbidden as parameters for the :class:`~ext.commands.Greedy` converter.